Mega Ampere Spherical Tokamak: MAST Upgrade

 MAST Upgrade is the successor experiment to MAST, also at Culham Centre.
 The upgrade, which cost £45M, started in 2013 and was expected to significantly exceed MAST’s heating power, plasma current, magnetic field and pulse length.

 MAST Upgrade began operation on 29 October 2020.

 One of MAST Upgrade's most notable features is the Super-X divertor.
 The divertor removes excess heat and impurities from the plasma.
 Conventional divertor designs, at powerplant scale, will experience high heat loads and will need to be regularly replaced.
 The Super-X divertor was expected to produce heat loads that are lower by around a factor of ten and has been seen as initially successful.

-In 2025 researchers announced the first use use of Resonant Magnetic Perturbation coils to apply a 3D magnetic field and stabilise plasma in a spherical tokamak plasma.
+In 2025 researchers announced the first use of Resonant Magnetic Perturbation coils to apply a 3D magnetic field and stabilise plasma in a spherical tokamak plasma.
 The technique was able to completely suppress disruptive Edge Localised Modes.
 In addition, they claimed to be able to independently control the plasma exhaust in the upper and lower divertors in MAST Upgrade without impacting plasma performance or density.
 Nitrogen injection at the plasma edge was reported to more evenly distribute energy across plasma-facing components, preventing excessive heat concentration.
 Also, they claimed to have set a record for injecting 3.8 megawatts into the plasma using neutral beam heating.
 The team also reported the best plasma shape yet, with the plasma height reaching 2.5 times its width.